romarcg/traversability_estimation/README.md

 ### simulation

-Code for simulating the Pioneer 3AT robot on a heightmap.
+Code for simulating the Pioneer 3AT robot on a generated heightmap.

 This code can be accessed as a docker image that setups all the needed libraries: